TheSpaghettiDetective/obico-server/README.md

 This repo is everything you need to run a server for [The Spaghetti Detective](https://thespaghettidetective.com), the coolest, AI-based solution for 3D printer remote management and monitoring.

+The core of this project is based on a Deep Learning model.
+[See how the model works on real data](https://app.thespaghettidetective.com/publictimelapses/).

 # Install and run the server

 ## Prerequisites